Uber’s New Feature Just Made Touring Some Wineries A LOT Easier

-Uber’s UberWINE Feature Is The Answer To Who Will Be The Designated Driver When You Visit A Winery With Friends
+Uber’s UberWINE Product Is The Answer To Who Will Be The Designated Driver When You Visit A Winery With Friends

 UberWINE is essentially like having a private Uber driver for the day who will take you on a tour of the wineries.
 It's a lot cheaper than getting on a party bus or in a limo, and it makes the whole experience so much more convenient, relaxed, and stress-free.
 After all, the preferred way to hang at the wineries is to be chauffeured from one vineyard to the next.
 Exploring is half the fun!

-There is just one catch, though, and it's kind of a big one: According to Uber, this portion of the app is only available in Santa Barbara's wine country.
-You can only use it if you plan on visiting California and touring their famous vineyards.
+There is just one catch, though, and it's kind of a big one: According to Uber, this portion of the app is only available in Santa Barbara's wine country, Napa/Sonoma Valley, and Valle de Guadeloupe.
+You can only use it if you plan on visiting California and touring their famous vineyards, or you want to take a trip to Mexico.
 Now, you could look at this one of two ways: a major bummer, or a great excuse to plan a trip to Santa Barbara this summer.
 You deserve it!

 Here's how it works: when you go into the Uber app, you'll have the option to request a personal driver who will stay with you all day.
 When you're in the app, go to the specialties section (swipe to the left of UberX, and it will pop up).
 From there, select WINE or WINEXL.
 WINE pairs you with an UberX car that will seat up to four riders, and WINEXL will pair you with a vehicle that seats six.